What Is Permanent Makeup/Microblading?

 Absolutely NO EYELASH EXTENSIONS OR LASH SERUMS for eyeliner.
 If using lash serums, you will need to be off them for at least 3 months as they cause a huge amount of bleeding, bruising and swelling and prevent pigment from going into the skin.

 No contact lenses can be worn during any eyeliner treatment or for around 4/5 days afterwards

-YOU MUST inform me if you suffer from cold sores on your mouth if you wish to book for lips as this can bring on a bout of the virus.
+YOU MUST inform me if you suffer from cold sores on your mouth if you wish to book for lip tattooing as this can bring on a bout of the virus.
 Preventative medication can be purchased from Superdrug.
 These tablets should be taken 3-5 days before the appointment to help avoid an outbreak.